 Most B2B teams evaluating 6sense have the same first question: what does it actually cost?
 The answer is harder to find than it should be.
 6sense does not publish pricing for its paid plans, requires sales conversations for quotes, and locks buyers into 12-24 month contracts.
-According to Vendr, the median buyer pays $55,211 per year, but actual costs range from $35,000 to over $130,000 depending on modules, credits, and add-ons.
-This 6sense pricing breakdown covers every tier, the hidden costs most reviews skip, and how the platform compares to modern alternatives.
+According to Vendr, the median 6sense purchase runs $62,440 a year across 381 anonymized deals, with a range of $11,566 to $175,022 depending on modules, credits, and add-ons.
+This 6sense pricing breakdown covers every configuration, the hidden costs most reviews skip, and how the platform compares to modern alternatives.

-TL;DR: 6sense pricing starts at $0 for a limited free plan (50 credits/month) and scales to $100,000-$200,000+ per year for enterprise packages.
-The median buyer pays ~$55K/year.
-Implementation fees, credit overages, and required RevOps headcount push the true cost significantly higher.
-For teams that need account intelligence without six-figure commitments, transparent alternatives exist at a fraction of the price.
+TL;DR: 6sense does not publish pricing.
+Every configuration is custom-quoted, and Vendr puts the median purchase at $62,440 a year across 381 deals, ranging from $11,566 to $175,022.
+Implementation fees, credit overages, and required RevOps headcount push the true cost higher still.
+For teams that need account intelligence without a quote-only commitment, transparent alternatives exist at a fraction of the price.

 Cost is only half the question.
 A RevOps leader at a 10,000-person diagnostics firm described the moment the evaluation usually starts, and it has nothing to do with the line item.
 It was renewal season, and reps kept asking the same thing about the account scores landing in their CRM: why is this account a 92, and what actually fired.
 Nobody on the floor could answer it, so reps quietly reverted to gut feel.
 The scores were doing their job for marketing, but on the sales floor a number with no visible cause does not turn into a first line of outreach.
 That gap, not just the price, is why teams put the renewal on the table.